 What Do Pet Frogs Eat?

-Each species of frog possess its own unique nutritional requirements.
+What do frogs eat when they get to live a pampered life of domesticity?
+The truth is that each species of frog possess its own unique nutritional requirements.
 That said, pet frogs tend to eat the same foods as wild frogs.
 An adult pet frog will eat a variety of insects including crickets, flies, grasshoppers, and locusts.
 In addition, they’ll also to worms, redworms, bloodworms, mealworms, slugs, and snails.
 If you own a larger pet frog, you could also feed it live minnows or pinky mice.
 Just remember, most pet frogs only like to eat live prey.
 This means you’ll have to monitor your pet frog’s habitat periodically to make sure its food stays fresh.
 Finally, you can also supplement your frog’s live diet with frog pellet food.

 Additionally, there are several foods that you should never feed to a pet frog.
 These include: